virtualcitySYSTEMS/map-core/README.md

 For example with `app.layerClassRegistry.registerClass('myLayer', MyLayerClass)` its possible to implement a custom layer while following the Layer Interface.
 This allows to reuse the Module serialization/parsing Concept with custom Items.

-## Getting Started

-- clone Repo
-- npm install

 # Coding Conventions

 ### Exporting from a module

 - You should export all variables, functions, class etc. from a module which are required to use the API.
-- Party of your module which should be part of the library must be added to the index.ts file manually
+- Part of your module which should be part of the library must be added to the index.ts file manually
 - Make sure the names of exports have _meaning outside of their module_.
 E.g. a function names `extend(destination: extent3D, source: extend3D):void` would need to be rephrased to `extend3DExtent`.